buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 	* Check the amount of carrier gas still in the tank.

 ## Procedure:

+### Prior to start up:
+* Change carrier gas tank if low
+	1. Make sure He tank is closed
+	2. Use large wrench and turn the regulator connection counter-clockwise to loosen
+	3. Hold the column in one hand while you use the other to move the new tank in place
+		* The column is delicate and should not be bumped or placed down
+	4. Tighten the regulator connection clock-wise until you can no longer tighten it
+	5. Check for leaks using soapy water
+		* Open the tank to allow gas flow and slowly pour soapy water on
+		* If a bubble appears and gets larger, there is a leak and the regulator connection must be tightened more.

+* Fill oil if low
+	1. xxx

+### Turn everything on

 1. Turn on carrier gas (should be Helium)
 	* The PSI should be ~100